eProsima/SOSS-docs/docs/getting_started.rst

 Deployment
 ^^^^^^^^^^

-Once *SOSS* is installed, you can run a :code:`soss` instance to put two or more middlewares into communication.
+Now you can run a :code:`soss` instance to put two or more middlewares into communication.
 Notice that the *SOSS* repository does not contain all the **System-Handles** of the protocols that are to date integrated into the *SOSS* world.
 For those **System-Handles** that are not built-in, you need to clone their specific repositories into the